sodadata/soda-core/soda/contracts/adr/10_data_source_configuration.md

     role: ...
 ```

-(1.1) Terminology: We refer to this type of files as **data source** files or data source configuration files.
+(1.1) Terminology: We refer to this type of file as a **data source** file or **data source configuration** file.
 And we will **not** refer to these as database, warehouse or connection files.

 (2) Properties like `database`, `schema` and in the bigquery case `project` and `datasets` are
 dependent on the connection type.
-For these type of properties we use the connection specific
+For each of these properties we use connection-specific
 terminology.

-### Default data source resolving
+## Default data source resolving

 (3) A CLI or API operation like Soda's `verify` or Atlan's `push` requires one or more contract files.
 Each contract file has a default way to resolve the data source based on relative file location.

-(4) These source files will be found automatically:
+(4) These source files will be found automatically, and used in this order of precedence (top-most is highest precedence):
 * {contract_file_dir}/data_sources.yml
 * {contract_file_dir}/../data_sources.yml
 * {contract_file_dir}/../../data_sources.yml